Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/resync.md

 ****[RESYNC = {NO
 &#124; YES }]****

-Option for dynamic re- synchronization of exchanges during transfer, without interrupting the data exchange phase, negotiated during the connection phase.
+Option for dynamic re-synchronization of exchanges during transfer, without interrupting the data exchange phase, negotiated during the connection phase.